joshmorel/joshmorel.ca_pelican_old/content/install-nextcloud-dev-vm.rst

-Trial Nextcloud VM
+Install Nextcloud 11 on an Ubuntu 16.04 VM with MariaDB
-##################
+#######################################################
-:date: 2016-12-20 19:38
+:date: 2017-01-07 10:45
-:modified: 2016-12-20 19:38
+:modified: 2017-01-07 10:45
-:tags: nextcloud, linux
+:tags: nextcloud, linux, ubuntu, mariadb, apache, php
 :category: Private cloud
 :slug: install-nextcloud-dev-vm
 :authors: Josh Morel
-:summary: Step by step instructions for installing NextCloud on a dev box.
+:summary: Step-by-step instructions for installing Nextcloud with MariaDB with an Ubuntu 16.04 VM for development purposes.

 Background
 ----------

-I my `previous article <{filename}/create-householdwiki-vimwiki.rst>`_ I described my first steps towards independence from Microsoft Office 365 with Vimwiki as a household wiki & note taker.
-This would act as a replacement for OneNote specifically.
+In my `previous article <{filename}/create-householdwiki-vimwiki.rst>`_ I described my first steps towards separation from Microsoft Office 365.
+Specifically, I outlined how to set-up Vimwiki for use as a OneNote replacement.

-Vimwiki is very good, but a true replacement requires a private cloud with which I can access, control and protect my data.
-The thing that I believe can meet that need is `Nextcloud <https://nextcloud.com/>`_.
+Vimwiki is very good, but a complete replacement requires a private cloud combined with a file sync-n-share application which can allow me to control and protect my data.
+The sync-n-share application I want to use is `Nextcloud <https://nextcloud.com/>`_.
+For a well written background on Nextcloud's origin check out `this article <https://serenity-networks.com/goodbye-owncloud-hello-nextcloud-the-aftermath-of-disrupting-open-source-cloud-storage/>`_.

-The first step is to install Nextcloud in a dev environment.
-The purpose is to gain comfort with the software while making better decisions for production use including architecture, system resources & add-on applications.
+My first major activity is to install and start using Nextcloud in a dev VM environment so I can gain some comfort with administering and using the application.

+This will be a quite a manual install compared to what is possible using the `snap package <https://www.linuxbabe.com/cloud-storage/install-nextcloud-server-ubuntu-16-04-via-snap>`_.
+However, I specifically want to take a deliberate approach for both my understanding and to facilitate customization.

 Prerequisites
 -------------

-At least some familiarity with installing Linux and working at the command line is assumed to continue.
+At least some familiarity with installing Linux and working at the command line is assumed for following this tutorial.

 I completed the following using the Ubuntu Server 16.04 with LTS (Xenial Xerus).
-Download the ISO located here and follow along or try with a later LTS version: https://www.ubuntu.com/download/server
+Download the ISO located on the Ubuntu site or try with a later LTS version: https://www.ubuntu.com/download/server

-My guest desktop environment is `Kubuntu 16.04 <http://kubuntu.org/getkubuntu/>`_  with KVM installed following the instructions described here: https://help.ubuntu.com/community/KVM/Installation
+My guest desktop environment is `Kubuntu 16.04 <http://kubuntu.org/getkubuntu/>`_  with KVM installed as in the `these instructions <https://help.ubuntu.com/community/KVM/Installation>`_.

-You should be able to achieve the same using `Virtual Box <https://www.virtualbox.org/>`_ on Windows, Mac and most Linux distros using largely similar steps.
+You should be able to achieve the same using `Virtual Box <https://www.virtualbox.org/>`_ on Windows, Mac and most Linux distros following roughly similar steps.

 VM Set-up
 ~~~~~~~~~